luccahuguet/nutask/README.md

 - [x] Enhanced Display: Mark done tasks as green, and color tasks by priority
 - [x] Due date: Add a due date option for each task
 - [x] Support for Projects: Separate your tasks into different projects
-- [ ] Backup & Archive: Safeguard your tasks with backup and archiving features.

 ## Disclaimer